 However, the UK is one of the priciest countries in the world for childcare, which is deterring parents from going back to work because of the financial restraints this comes with.
+Is childcare expensive?
 How much is childcare overall and is it worth the pay out every month?

 The Rise in Prices of Childcare

 When the maternity pay period is over, many mothers who have returned to work begin to struggle with the costs of daily life, as the government doesn’t start to help until the child has turned two.
-Shockingly, childcare can take 53% of your income.
+Shockingly, childcare is expensive and can take 53% of your income.